Measuring Stereotype and Deviation Biases in Large Language Models: Results

 \subsubsection{Implicit}

-Examining the sexual orientation outputs of each model when given implicit prompts, all four models overwhelmingly generate sexual minorities (homosexual, bisexual, etc.) as the response for an individual's sexual orientation.
+Examining the sexual orientation outputs of each model when given implicit prompts, the distributions are statistically significantly different from the real-world distributions.
+All four models overwhelmingly generate sexual minorities (homosexual, bisexual, etc.) as the response for an individual's sexual orientation.
 The percentages of heterosexual responses among the demographic groups are consistently low or even zero.
-To illustrate, claude-3.5-sonnet outputs 46\% homosexual and 54\% bisexual responses for Hispanic prompts, with 0\% heterosexual responses.
-Gpt-4o-mini also generates 20\% homosexual and 80\% bisexual responses for Generation Z individuals.
-These results suggest that LLMs tend to significantly overrepresent minority sexual orientations compared to real-world statistics, where the majority of individuals identify as heterosexual \cite{gallup_lgbt_minority}.